groie/PokerhandDojo/readme.md

 Simply put, you can ask for a *Deck* from the Deck-class, get five cards from the deck and find out if you have a pair, full house, straight, etc.

-Deck can be gotten with following method:
+A hand can be obtained with for example a following method:

-    Deck.getShuffledDeck()
+    Deck.getShuffledDeck();

+It can take a while to develop detection for all the possible hands, thus it is a good idea to develop detection for different hands in an incremental manner.
+You are also allowed to change the classes you cloned.

 # Testing